scr1ptkitty/WebAppSamples/README.md

 # WebAppSamples
-Samples of coursework written in HTML5 and PHP.
+Samples of coursework written in HTML5, JS, XML and PHP.